ctrl-alt-del/devenv/cheatsheet/go.md

 ### Allocation with `make`
 0. it creates slices, maps, and channels only
 0. it returns an initialized (not zeroed) value of type T (not *T)

+### Arrays
+0. arrays are primarily used as the building block for slices
+0. arrays are value; assigning one array to another copies all the elements
+0. passing an array to a function, it will receive a copy of the array, not a pointer to it
+0. the size of an array is part of its type.
+The types `[10]int` and `[20]int` are distinct